Welcome! To The Nashville Music Production Blog!

 Either that or it calculates how to get that insect DNA out of your body before you turn into The Fly III.

-But I think it’s an EQ.
+But I do believe it’s an EQ.

-And here’s another piece of total greatness:
+And here’s another piece of total greatness that can help your project sound amazing:

 Aphex Aural Exciter